Campbell-Muscle-Lab/PyMyoVent/docs/pages/structures/model/model.md

 }
 ````

 ## circulation

-This block contains the model parameters for systemic circulation module.
+This block contains the model parameters for the systemic circulation module.

-- `blood_volume` : Total blood volume in the systemic circulatory system in liter.
+- `blood_volume` : Total blood volume in the systemic circulatory system in liters.
 - `compartments` : List of included compartments with their relative `resistance` and `compliance` factors.
-- Note: For `ventricle` compartment, user needs to define `wall_volume` in liter, ventricle `slack_volume` in liter, and `wall_density` in g/liter.
+- Note: For `ventricle` compartment, user needs to define `wall_volume` in liters, ventricle `slack_volume` in liters, and `wall_density` in g/liters.

 ## heart_rate

-This block contains required model parameters for calculating heart rate.
+This block contains the required parameters for calculating the heart rate.

 - `t_active_period` : Duration of activation pulse in seconds.
-- `t_quiescent_period` : Period of activation pulse in seconds.
+- `t_quiescent_period` : Duration of non-activated phase of a cardiac cycle in seconds.
-- `t_first_activation` : Activating time of the first pulse in seconds.
+- `t_first_activation` : Activating time of the initiative pulse in seconds.

 ## half_sarcomere

 This block contains model parameters for MyoSim model of contraction.

-- `initial_hs_length` : Initial length of a half-sarcomere.
+- `initial_hs_length` : Initial length of a half-sarcomere embedded in the circumference of the ventricle. .
 - `reference_hs_length` : Reference length of a half-sarcomere.
-- `membranes` : This sub-block contains model parameters for model of electrophysiology.
+- `membranes` : This sub-block contains model parameters for model of the membrane electrophysiology.
-    -  `Ca_content` : Total Ca content.
+    -  `Ca_content` : Total Ca content in the myocardial cell.
     -  `k_leak` : Rate factor of Ca leak current from Sarcoplasmic Reticulum.
     -  `k_act` : Rate factor of Ca activation current from Sarcoplasmic Reticulum.
     -  `k_serca` : Rate factor of SERCA Ca current back to Sarcoplasmic Reticulum.